acnn-team/acnn-team.github.io/getting-started/about_acnn.md

 permalink: /
 ---

-ACNN is a machine learning potential approach for atomic simulations.
-Its original purpose was to serve as part of artificial intelligence module for the _ab initio_ Real-space Electronic Structure (ARES), however it can be relatively straightforward to be used independently.
+Attention Coupled Neural Network(ACNN) is a machine learning potential(MLP) approach for atomic simulations.
+The original purpose was to serve as part of artificial intelligence module for the _ab initio_ Real-space Electronic Structure (ARES) code.
+However it can be relatively straightforward to be used independently.

 [//]: # (The main design concept is to couple a multi-head self-attention)